 Award-Winning Care for Diabetic Emergencies

 Having too much or too little insulin in your body can lead to a medical emergency.
-At Tidelands Georgetown Memorial Hospital, our treatment of diabetic emergencies earned five-star designation in 2015 from Healthgrades, the nation’s leading independent health care consumer research organization, in recognition of our quality outcomes.
+At Tidelands Georgetown Memorial Hospital, our treatment of diabetic emergencies earned recognition for our quality outcomes.

 Stay Informed About Diabetes